awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="redshift-1-remediation"></a>

+To remediate this issue, update your Amazon Redshift cluster to disable public access\.

 **To disable public access to an Amazon Redshift cluster**

 1. Open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.